biolab/orange2/docs/widgets/rst/classify/interactivetreebuilder.rst

       the widget

-Signal :code:`Examples` sends data only if some tree node is selected and contains some examples.
+Signal :obj:`Examples` sends data only if some tree node is selected and contains some examples.

 Description